 Those who are serious about losing weight often turn to personal trainers for expert guidance on staying fit and on track.
 Depending on location, a personal trainer can easily cost upward of $100 for an hourlong session.
 Instead, turn to YouTube, where fitness experts dedicate entire channels to showing proper form and technique without the hefty hourly rates.

 International travel is another popular yet pricey New Year's resolution.
 Airfare, lodging, and other expenses can rack up thousands of dollars in spending on just one trip.
-Rather than head overseas for new experiences, research interesting destinations in your state or within a short driving distance.
+If you have a destination in mind, follow some money-saving tips for international travel.
+Or, rather than head overseas for new experiences, research interesting destinations in your state or within a short driving distance.

 Adopting a hobby can be fun and gratifying, but some pursuits (flying lessons, horseback riding, boat racing) are more expensive than others.
 Think about taking up a hobby that could bring in extra money.